CIE100: Common Intellectual Experience - Essay 3 (100 Points)

 Scaffolded Deliverables

-This essay is developed in three stages, and the stages together constitute the 100 points of this assignment.
-The thesis statement, quote list, and rough outline are worth 10 points; the complete first draft is worth 30 points; and the revised final draft is worth 60 points.
-You will meet with our Writing Fellow between the first and final drafts, and your final draft should respond substantively to the feedback you receive; cosmetic edits do not constitute revision.
+This essay is developed in two stages, and the stages together constitute the 100 points of this assignment.
+The complete first draft is worth 40 points; the revised final draft is worth 60 points.
+No Writing Fellow conference is required for this essay.
+You are welcome to book one and it will help, but unlike Essays 1 and 2 it is not part of this essay’s grade.
+Your final draft should still respond substantively to your own rereading and to the Forster discussion; cosmetic edits do not constitute revision.

-3. Final Draft.
-The revised essay, due during final exam week (date TBA), accompanied by a brief (one paragraph) revision memo describing what you changed and why.
+- Final Draft.
+The revised essay, accompanied by a brief (one paragraph) revision memo describing what you changed and why.

 Submission Instructions

-Submit each deliverable through Canvas before the start of class on its due date, as listed on the course schedule; the final draft is submitted by the announced finals-week deadline.
+Submit each deliverable through Canvas before the start of class on its due date, as listed on the course schedule.
 If you consulted a generative AI tool for a permitted purpose under the course policy, disclose that use in your Acknowledgements section; the writing itself must be entirely your own.

 If collaboration with a buddy was permitted, did you work with a buddy on this assignment?
 If so, who?
 If not, do you certify that this submission represents your own original work?
 Please identify any and all portions of your submission that were not originally written by you.